haotaku/hello-world/README.md

 # hello-world

 Welcome to the Hello-World repository!
-This is a practice space for learning and understanding key features of GitHub, with a particular focus on Python programming.
+This is a practice space for learning key features of GitHub, with a particular focus on Python programming.

 ## About Haotaku